/ Practice Areas/ Wrongful Death

 The loss of a beloved family member is one of the most difficult things a person can go through.
-The tragedy can be even more difficult to deal with when it is the result of another party’s actions or negligence.
+The tragedy can be even more difficult when it is the result of another party’s actions or negligence.
 Grieving in these circumstances is incredibly difficult.
-The cruelty of losing someone in such a sudden way can seem hard to bear.
+The cruelty of losing someone due to a situation that could have been prevented can be hard to bear.

 Not every death is a wrongful death.
 Legally, a wrongful death is when somebody dies due to the misconduct or negligence of another party.
 There are many circumstances in which this can occur.
 These include:

 In wrongful death cases, there’s never a guarantee of the amount of money you may be eligible for.
 Recoverable damages may include the following:

 The law protects people who have lost a loved one due to the wrongful acts or negligence of another party.
 You are not alone, and don’t need to suffer in silence.
 The first consultation at Wilson Kehoe Winingham is free.
 Contact us today for a free consultation and to learn about your legal rights.

 Fill out the form below to receive a free and confidential initial consultation.